 About

 “As a jeweler I’m interested in the animacy of objects.
-When my pieces are worn, they’re activated - that is, their story and felt sense of meaning are brought to life."
+When my pieces are worn, they’re activated - that is, their ongoing story and felt sense of meaning are brought to life."

 Sewit completed her MA at NYU Tisch, where her thesis was entitled Activation: Jewelry and the Body, Sites and Tools for Liberation.

 Sewit's jewelry has been featured in Elle, Vogue, Bazaar, Town & Country, Vanity Fair Magazines.
 She created various costume design pieces for HBO Insecure as well as feature films such as Coming 2 America.
+Her jewelry was also featured in the Sothebys "Brilliant and Black" exhibition.